smeghead/php-class-diagram/README.md

 #### option `include`

-You can add patterns to find target files to process.
+You can add patterns to specify the target files for processing.

 ```bash
 $ vendor/bin/php-class-diagram \